Moving to Burnaby?

 Every month, we will feature a neighbourhood, and today’s #FeatureFriday spotlight is Burnaby.

 As a company, we were originally based in Burnaby.
 During our time there, we took full advantage of the local restaurants and even the local parks for work get-togethers and annual scavenger hunts.
 We got to know the surrounding neighbourhoods and a lot of what Burnaby has to offer.
-Therefore, we’ve collected a lot of “insider info”.
+Therefore, as one of the top local moving companies near you, we’ve collected a lot of “insider info”.

 Burnaby is British Columbia’s third-largest city, which is easy to access thanks to public transportation.
 Downtown Vancouver can be reached within 30 minutes by Skytrain.
 Burnaby is rapidly developing and it has a lot to offer both locals and visitors.